Isola 2000: Recent developments

 Over the resort's history, many new lifts have been added and upgraded, such as new 6 seater and 4 seater chair lifts, as well as a new gondola, added in 2006.
 More accommodation has been built around the original 70s structure, and many bars, restaurants and shops have been established.

 The access road to the Mediterranean coast has also been constantly improved by removing corners and adding bridges and tunnels.
 It is now very possible to make the drive in less than an hour and a half from the nearest city of Nice.
 There is also a regular bus service from many surrounding areas, with ticket prices very low, at around €1.00, making day trips amongst locals attractive and commonplace.

-The 1993 Tour de France used Isola 2000 as a stage finish, and the 2008 Tour de France also passed through the resort.
+The 1993 Tour de France and 2024 Tour de France used Isola 2000 as a stage finish, and the 2008 Tour de France also passed through the resort.

 On 23 March 2008, Isola hosted various slalom stages for the Championnats de France de Ski 2008 (the 2008 French ski championships).

 Ski facilities

 Lifts

 Isola 2000 currently has 2 gondola lifts, 9 chairlifts, 10 button lifts and 1 funicular, with a total capacity of about 20,000 pph.

-Here is a general list of what lift passes cost as of the start of the 2008/2009 ski season:

-Seniors, students and minors have reduced cost, as do other groups, such as local companies.